Rules & Submissions

 Do not include copyrighted media like music, voiceovers, visual art, or trademarks unless you have written permission from the copyright holder (purchasing a song off of iTunes, Amazon, or other online music store does NOT give you copyright to use it on your video).
 If you want your video to include music, consider teaming up with musicians and making your own.
 You could also use media that musicians and artists have made available under creative commons permissions.
 Please see the resources section of this website for information about video editing software and music creation/recording/and editing resources available in TTU's Digital Media Studio.

 Do not include previously broadcast news reports or "file footage" from a television station unless you get written permission from the copyright holder before submitting the video.

 How and when should I submit my video?

 - Late submissions will not be accepted

 - Submit a copy of your video in .WMV, .MPEG2 or .AVI format on a disc to Yi-hui Lee at the TTU Ethics Center Office (Administration Bldg.
 Room 237) by the deadline.
 Improper format will NOT be accepted.
 Videos can also be submitted online by providing the link to either a YouTube or other online video player page.

-- Complete the submission form (available here) by the deadline.
+- Complete the submission form (this form is no longer valid) by the deadline.
 Incomplete forms will NOT be accepted.

 What are the judging criteria?